Advent Online Learning

 An example of this was my process for selecting the hero images.
 Sourcing photos was left up to me, so I used it as an opportunity to inject some warmth and humanity into what was otherwise a very minimal app.

 The original images showed people engaged in the behavior the course was designed to change.
 For example, "Alcohol and Substance Abuse" portrayed a drunk woman collapsed on a table.
 "Traffic Safety" showed a raging man behind the wheel.
 This struck me as a missed opportunity to convey a more uplifting message, one that tied in with the program's aims.
 I picked out a few stock portraits that stood out to me as more raw and honest than most.
 They give the impression the subject has been through hard times, but has come out strong on the other end.
 Course attendees are going through a challenging time in their lives.
 The new photos subtly make it a more positive experience to use the app.

 I had some concerns about the upcoming design handoff.
 The developer wanted the designs in an unusual format – I knew we'd lose some details if I couldn't deliver via Zeplin or a similar tool.
 In the end I sent the designs to the developer in the format he requested, along with a range of supplemental files.
 I included the following in the handoff:

-Though I have a very different workflow, I'm a front-end developer, too.
-So it was clear to me that we would lose some design details and interactions if I didn't include supplemental information in the handoff.
+It was clear to me that we would lose some design details and interactions if I didn't include supplemental information in the handoff.
 This went beyond what the developer requested from the project manager.
 But it was important to me to include the necessary info to match the code and design as close as possible.
 So I included a suite of supplementary files, and ensured all was in order in the file format he requested.